success81/Synthetic_NLP_Data_Generation_Paper/README.md

 # PROJECT WORK

 ## PHASE 1: DATA GATHERING/PREP SYNTHETIC DATA GENERATION
-I First had to pull data from the Yelp Open Dataset I then downloaded the data<b>(Source: 1,2,4)</b>.
-I then used GPT-2 to generate the synthetic data<b>(Source: 10)</b>.
+I First had to pull data from the Yelp Open Dataset(https://www.yelp.com/dataset) I then downloaded the data<b>(Reference: 1,2,4)</b>.
+I then used GPT-2 to generate the synthetic data<b>(Reference: 9)</b>.

 ## PHASE 2: BUILDING THE MODELS
 I then built a baseline Multinomial Model for the Pizza Reviews and Car Repair Reviews.
 The Baseline models had no synthetic data.
-I then added the synthetic data to the genuine data and to form new Models. <b>(Source: 1,2,4)</b> I then built a LSTM model with genuine data only and a mix of genuine and synthetic data for teh Car repair and Pizza Reviews. <b>(Source: 5,6,7,8)</b>
+I then added the synthetic data to the genuine data and to form new Models. <b>(Reference: 1,2,4)</b> I then built a LSTM model with genuine data only and a mix of genuine and synthetic data for teh Car repair and Pizza Reviews. <b>(Reference: 5,6,7,8)</b>

 ## PHASE 3: MODEL PERFORMANCE TESTING
-The performance of the models overall improved with the addition of synthetic data to the genuine data
+The performance of the models overall improved with the addition of synthetic data to the genuine data.
+The results can be seen here. <b>(Reference: 11)</b>

-## Pizza Reviews Performance Results

-            Genuine Data Only                 Synthetic/Genuine Data Precision      eee                                       ddd Accuracy       33                                        33 F1
-Recall

-## Car Repair Reviews Performance Results

-             Genuine Data Only                 Synthetic/Genuine Data Precision
-Accuracy
-F1
-Recall

 <b>Sources</b>